gem5/website/_pages/documentation/general_docs/kconfig_build_system.md

 scons guiconfig gem5_build
 ```

-If is successful, it will create new windows to show up like
+If is successful, it will create new windows to show up like:

 ![](/assets/img/kconfig/guiconfig.png)

-Open guiconfig in Ubuntu 22.04 with python3-tk

 ### savedefconfig

-This helper utility allows you to save the defconfig that corresponds to a
+Te=he `savedefconfig` command saves the current configuration to a defconfig.
-given configuration.
-For instance, you can use menuconfig to set up a
+You can use menuconfig to set up a
-configuration with the options you care about, and then use savedefconfig to
+configuration with the options you care about, and then use `savedefconfig` to
 create a minimal configuration file.
 These files are suitable for use in the
 build_opts directory.
 The second argument specifies the filename for the new
 defconfig file.

-A saved defconfig like that can also be a good way to visually see what
+A saved defconfig is a good way to see what
 options have been set to something interesting, and an easier way to
 pass a config to someone else to use, to put in bug reports, etc.